 Indexing also improves reading speed.
 TimescaleDB uses composite indexing to achieve remarkable savings on read times.
 InfluxDB enhances read operations with their Time Series Index (TSI), but isn’t quite up to speed yet as it were.
 Prometheus uses LevelDB for indexes, offering fair performance.

+How about picking an in-memory time series database?
 Databases that run in-memory automatically compress source data, which reduces seek time during processing queries.
-But then, just about all time series databases run in-memory.
+But then, just about all time series databases run in-memory, so you'll likely end up with one anyway.
+Trick question!

 Depending on how and where your data collection takes place, it may make sense to invest in a database with fewer features and a smaller footprint.